LLamaSan/VyomGarud/README.md

 # VyomGarud

 VyomGarud is a modern UAV systems website built with Next.js, Tailwind CSS, and Framer Motion.
-It focuses on a defense and UAV-themed design with smooth scroll animations and a tactical aesthetic.
+It features a defense-themed, militaristic aesthetic with tactical animations, neon-inspired highlights, and smooth scroll interactions.

 ## Features

 - Built with Next.js and TypeScript
-- Styled using Tailwind CSS
+- Styled with Tailwind CSS and custom CSS layers
-- Scroll-based animations with Framer Motion
+- Scroll-triggered animations with Framer Motion
+- Neon/glow card borders, hover scaling, and floating icons
-- Responsive and mobile-friendly
+- Responsive, mobile-first, and grid-based layouts
+- Sections include About, Capabilities, Why Choose Us, and Highlights
-- Themed around UAV and defense technology
+- Themed for UAV and defense technology, including radar-style overlays and animated scanning lines

 ## Tech Stack